 Security is not just a feature.
 It is the foundation.
 Yet many businesses treat it like a side note.
 That is a mistake.

-Explaining security clearly can feel tricky.
+Explaining security can also feel tricky.
 Too technical, and it loses people.
 Too simple, and it feels weak.
 The balance sits somewhere in the middle.

 Consistency Across Every Touchpoint